someonesdad1/plib/README.md

 As of this writing (March 2022), this stuff has been tested with python 3.7.12 in a cygwin environment on Windows 10.

+## Coding style

 My coding style is vertically compressed which most folks won't like.
-Use a style formatter (e.g., black) to to recover more normal vertical formatting if you wish.
+You can use a style formatter (e.g., black) to to recover more normal vertical formatting.
 I use pgm/rbl.py to remove blank lines so I can see as much as possible on my screen.

-I use a folding editor, which folds on indentation and explains the use of 'if 1:  # Comment' "sections".
+I use a folding editor, which folds on indentation and explains the frequent use of 'if 1:' element, which I use to divide the code up into viewable chunks.
 A completely folded file should be viewable in a few tens of lines.
 I also use a second 4k monitor in portrait mode to view 100 to 150 lines of text at once; this is quite convenient for coding.

 My editor has commands to go to the next paragraph, which is defined by a bare newline.
 With no blank lines in a file, this lets me set up "bookmarks" by inserting an empty line.
 I can then jump between two areas in a file with one key press, which is fast and efficient.
-It's faster than using stored bookmarks or multiple tab pages.
+It's much faster than using stored bookmarks or multiple tab pages.

 You'll find 'git log' pretty useless, as my development model is similar to how I used RCS at home for a few decades.
-I'm the only developer and I make check-ins when I've gotten far enough where I don't want to lose something, so I check it in and push it to github.
+I'm the only developer and I make check-ins when I've gotten far enough where I don't want to lose something, so I check it in with no comment (when I worked in industry, such behavior would have gotten me put on the 'atomiser', if you've read "Broken Angels") and push it to github.
 I also rarely make branches.
-I'll occasionally mark an event with a tag.
+I'll occasionally mark a notable event with a tag.

+## Status

+I made this repository public on 7 Mar 2022.
+I'll slowly add to it over time and fix/maintain some of the stuff.
+My intent is that this stuff will remain here for a few years after I've died or when I turn its maintenance over to a friend who said he'd be the caretaker for it after I'm no longer able to do this.
+By then any content of interest to others will probably have made its way out into the world; he can remove the repository when he sees fit.

+## Caution

+The set of files in this directory are a core set of python modules and scripts I've written over the years for my own use.
+There's some useful functionality in here, but I must warn you it's fairly tightly coupled.
+By this, I mean if you find a script you like and want to move it somewhere else, you'll probably find that it's dependent on a number of other modules.
+This will be annoying and possibly a lot of work to fix.

 # Tools